Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 }
 ```

 Restart your server to add your new changes.
 When you add a new meal at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker), you should see the webpage update with your new meal.
+Since the requests are Asyc, you may need to refresh the webpage to see the new meal.

 ## Adding HTML and CSS